-- To approve the IPs prepared for heritage cities by the state tourism department - To approve the DPRs on the basis of the identified projects in the approved IPs that shall be prepared by the state tourism departments before these are submitted to the center for sanction approvals - To ensure that there are no duplication of projects - To facilitate coordination between the state and the center for the IP approvals of heritage cities.
+- To approve the IPs prepared for heritage cities by the State tourism department. - To approve the DPRs on the basis of the identified projects in the approved IPs that shall be prepared by the State tourism departments before these are submitted to the center for sanction approvals. - To ensure that there is no duplication of projects. - To facilitate coordination between the State and the center for the IP approvals of heritage cities.

-5.3 Central Sanctioning & Monitoring Committee (CSMC)
+5.3.
+Central Sanctioning & Monitoring Committee (CSMC)

 Central Sanctioning & Monitoring Committee (CSMC) is responsible for sanctioning of the projects submitted by the Mission Directorate and regular monitoring of the progress of the implementation.
-Please refer below table for composition of the committee;
+Please refer below table for composition of the committee.

-1. Secretary, M/O Tourism Chairperson
+1. Secretary, M/o Tourism Chairperson

-2. Financial Advisor, M/O Tourism Member
+2. Financial Advisor, M/o Tourism Member

-3. Additional Secretary, M/O Tourism Member
+3. Additional Secretary, M/o Tourism Member

-4. ADG/JS, M/O Tourism (Member Secretary, NSC) Member
+4. ADG/JS, M/o Tourism (Member Secretary, NSC) Member

 5. Joint Director General (Archeological Survey of India) Member

-The committee may invite other representatives of other ministries, if required.
+The committee may invite other representatives of other Ministries, if required.

-5.4 Mission Directorate (MD)
+5.4.
+Mission Directorate (MD)